 Be clear about your goals without being too specific, so that it allows for expansion

-A well-thought-out design and a striking logo can leave a lasting impact on the customers the decision they make to decide to purchase from your van.
+A well-thought-out design and a striking logo can leave a lasting impact on the customers and the decision they make to decide to purchase from your van.

-3. Plan a food truck business strategy
+3. Food truck business plan & strategy

 Each food truck owner must develop and keep a business plan.
 It should be the very first step you take once you decide to establish your own food truck company.
-The document will help you get investors interested, secure funding to get your company in operation.
+The document will help you get investors interested, and secure funding to get your company in operation.

 The business plan for a food truck should comprise the following sections: